eteitelbaum/code-satp/model-notes.md

 ### Other potential options

 - Question and answer model, prompting whether there were any deaths and how many people died in each category
-- Simply classify whether there was a death and who was killed using a multiple-classification model
+- Simply classify whether there was a death with a classification model and/or and who was killed using a multiple-classification model
 - I am thinking the best option might be to do a classification model first for whether there were deaths and who the victims were, and in the second stage try to do the counts of only the cases with the deaths.
 Here are some potential options for count extraction models:
     - regression model (Poisson perhaps, since there won't be zeros maybe it would work)
     - BertForQuestionAnswering (potentially very labor-intensive)
-    - named entity recognition could extract the counts as entities (need to explore more)
+    - **named entity recognition could extract the counts as entities (need to explore more, perhaps GLiNER would be good for this)**
 - Here are some benefits of this approach:
-    = the initial classification model serves as a filter, reducing the possibility of the extraction model being applied to irrelevant text
+    - the initial classification model serves as a filter, reducing the possibility of the extraction model being applied to irrelevant text
     - since the extraction model only processes texts identified to contain relevant information, the data it trains on is more consistent, potentially making it easier to learn the task
     - the two-step approach allows us to manage and improve each step independently, which can be helpful for debugging and optimizing the system
-    - even if we don't get results for the text extraction, we still have the codings for whether deaths occured
+    - even if we don't get results for the text extraction, we still have the codings for whether deaths occurred

 ## ConfliBERT paper models